jquennev-cmd/VDJ_characterization_pipeline/README.md

 ## Step 1: Read quality control
 - run fastqc.sh script
   - Generates read qualtiy reports for all samples in "original_samples" folder.
-Use to remove samples from analysis and control expectations for read trimming.
+Use reports to remove samples from analysis and guage expectations for read trimming.

 ## Step 2: Read trimming
 - move "nextera_adaptor.txt" file to "original_samples" folder.